"

 By the end of this section, you will be able to do the following:

-- Explain why an animal’s diet should be balanced and meet the needs of the body
+• Explain why an animal’s diet should be balanced to meet the needs of the body.

-- Describe how excess carbohydrates and energy are stored in the body
+• Describe how excess macromolecules are stored in the body.

+Plants can take inorganic nutrients from their environment (soil and atmosphere) and synthesize all of the organic molecules they need to survive, grow and reproduce.
+They are known as autotrophs or producers.
+Animals, on the other hand, must obtain the organic molecules they need from other organisms through feeding.
+They are known as heterotrophs or consumers.
 Given the diversity of animal life on our planet, it is not surprising that the animal diet would also vary substantially.
-The animal diet is the source of materials needed for building DNA and other complex molecules needed for growth, maintenance, and reproduction; collectively these processes are called biosynthesis.
-The diet is also the source of materials for ATP production in the cells.
-The diet must be balanced to provide the minerals and vitamins that are required for cellular function.
+The animal diet is the source of monomers needed for building DNA, proteins, and other macromolecules needed for growth, maintenance, and reproduction.
+The diet is also the source of materials for energy production in the cells.
+The diet must be adapted to the digestive functions of each animal and balanced to provide minerals and vitamins that are required for cellular function.

 Food Requirements

-Figure 1 For humans, a balanced diet includes fruits, vegetables, grains, and protein. (credit: USDA)
+Figure 9.1.1.
+For humans, a balanced diet includes fruits, vegetables, grains, and protein. (credit: USDA) [Image description]

 The first step in ensuring that you are meeting the food requirements of your body is an awareness of the food groups and the nutrients they provide.
-To learn more about each food group and the recommended daily amounts, explore this interactive site by the United States Department of Agriculture.
+To learn more about each food group and the recommended daily amounts, explore this interactive site by the U.S. Department of Agriculture.

 The organic molecules required for building cellular material and tissues must come from food.
 Carbohydrates, or sugars, are the primary source of organic carbons in the animal body because they are broken down to form glucose.
-Complex carbohydrates, including polysaccharides, can be broken down into glucose through biochemical modification; however, humans do not produce the enzyme cellulose and lack the ability to derive glucose from the polysaccharide cellulose.
-In humans, these molecules provide the fiber required for moving waste through the large intestine and a healthy colon.
-The intestinal flora in the human gut are able to extract some nutrition from these plant fibers.
-The excess sugars in the body are converted into glycogen and stored in the liver and muscles for later use.
-Glycogen stores are used to fuel prolonged exertions, such as long-distance running, and to provide energy during food shortage.
-Excess glycogen can be converted to fats, which are stored in the lower layer of the skin of mammals for insulation and energy storage.
-Excess digestible carbohydrates are stored by mammals in order to survive famine and aid in mobility.
+Complex carbohydrates, including polysaccharides, can be broken down into glucose through biochemical modification; however, animals do not produce the enzyme cellulase and most animals lack the ability to derive glucose from the polysaccharide cellulose.
+Since cellulose remains as a polymer in the digestive track, it is not absorbed.
+In fact, it is the bulk of what nutritionists refer to as fiber in our diet and is required for moving waste through the digestive track.

 Essential Nutrients

-While the animal body can synthesize many of the molecules required for function from the organic precursors, there are some nutrients that need to be consumed from food.
+While the animal body can synthesize many of the molecules required for function from organic precursors, there are some nutrients that need to be acquired from food.
 These nutrients are termed essential nutrients, meaning they must be eaten, and the body cannot produce them.

-Minerals are inorganic essential nutrients that must be obtained from food.
+Minerals such as calcium, magnesium, and iron are inorganic essential nutrients that must be obtained from food.
 Among their many functions, minerals help in structure and regulation and are considered cofactors.
 Certain amino acids also must be procured from food and cannot be synthesized by the body.
 These amino acids are the “essential” amino acids.
 The human body can synthesize only 11 of the 20 required amino acids; the rest must be obtained from food.

 Food Energy and ATP

-Animals need food to obtain energy and maintain homeostasis.
+Animals need food to obtain energy and grow and maintain homeostasis.
 Homeostasis is the ability of a system to maintain a stable internal environment even in the face of external changes to the environment.
 For example, the normal body temperature of humans is 37°C (98.6°F).
 Humans maintain this temperature even when the external temperature is hot or cold.
-It takes energy to maintain this body temperature, and animals obtain this energy from food.
+It takes energy to maintain this body temperature, and animals obtain this energy from the food they consume.

 The primary source of energy for animals is carbohydrates, mainly glucose.
 Glucose is called the body’s fuel.
 The digestible carbohydrates in an animal’s diet are converted to glucose molecules through a series of catabolic chemical reactions.